slint-ui/slint/CONTRIBUTING.md

 ## Testing

 All changes submitted to the repository are automatically built and tested via Github Actions and the corresponding workflow defined in the [`rust.yaml`](/.github/workflows/rust.yaml) file.

+## Contributor License Agreement

+When opening a pull request, you will be asked to sign a Contributor License Agreement (CLA) which will allow us to relicense your contribution.
+Please contact us for any concerns.